 Research by IACCM indicates that smart contract management practices can increase your business annual revenue by 9%.
 Many businesses today are unlocking the power of contracts in Salesforce to harness more revenue in the quickest time possible.
 This is in comparison to the manual alternative in which, too much time goes into writing up contracts as well as approving the terms of the agreement which drags the run-up to payday for the business.

-Using contract templates Salesforce automation, sales personnel have greater autonomy to close deals quickly without affecting the legal department’s control over those documents.
-The business itself realizes faster profits with less expense on contracts.
+Using contract generator, sales personnel have greater autonomy to close deals quickly without affecting the legal department’s control over those documents.
+The business itself realizes faster profits with less expense on contracts and overall contract management.
 These benefits are just a tip of the iceberg that come with standardizing and automating contracts and making them readily available whenever they are needed.

 First of all, administrative expenses associated with contracts can be decreased by over 25% by automating them according to a research.
 Some managers may struggle to create a case for contract Salesforce adoption mainly because they fail to highlight the key benefits of automating Salesforce contracts.
 Presenting clear benefits that highlight customer satisfaction, sales efficiency, and the ultimate benefit of revenue growth, should be enough to sway even the most tight-fisted CEO to approve a shift to automation when dealing with contracts.
 These benefits include: